Home > Winter > Skiing

 Deep, wide, higher-placed exterior pockets, like a chest pocket, can be nice for stowing a smartphone or notebook in the backcountry or on the lift, such as in the Halfdays Lawrence Jacket.
 In contrast, putting heavier or bigger items in the lower-placed hand pockets can sometimes smack against the upper thigh while uphilling, sitting on the ski lift, bending over to reach your ski boots, or making aggressive downhill turns.

 Interior pockets often have a zip closure (these can be great for storing a credit card or ID), ports for headphones, or a mesh construction with an elastic band at the top.
 Deep, wide interior mesh pockets with an elastic closure can be essential for holding backcountry skins (especially in particularly cold and snowy conditions when you need to prevent the glue from freezing between laps) or gloves or goggles, like the interior pockets featured on the Helly Hansen Women’s PowChaser 2.0 Ski Jacket.
+Occasionally, a zippered pocket is insulated to help extend the battery life of your smartphone.

-Examine what you’ll need to carry, the adequate pocket size, and if the pockets are located in the most comfortable place for you.
+Examine what youโ€™ll need to carry, the adequate pocket size, and if the pockets are located in the most comfortable place for you.

 Sustainability

-Choosing sustainable, environmentally friendly outerwear can help support brands putting in the extra work to make sure their manufacturing practices aren’t generating excess waste, pollution, or putting harmful chemicals in close contact with your body.
+Choosing sustainable, environmentally friendly outerwear can help support brands putting in the extra work to make sure their manufacturing practices arenโ€™t generating excess waste, pollution, or putting harmful chemicals in close contact with your body.

 Eco-centric apparel helps protect wildlife, workers, natural resources, and the beautiful places where we recreate.
 No longer a huge minority, today’s sustainable designs are generally stout, comfortable, and shield well against the elements.

-Traditional DWR (durable water repellent) treatments contain various fluorocarbons, which are extremely resilient chemicals that extend a product’s durability and life.
-Fluorocarbons, also known as perfluorocarbons or PFCs, are toxic and don’t biodegrade.
+Traditional DWR (durable water repellent) treatments contain various fluorocarbons, which are extremely resilient chemicals that extend a productโ€™s durability and life.
+Fluorocarbons, also known as PFAS or forever chemicals are toxic and donโ€™t biodegrade.
+They have become so pervasive in the environment that the Center for Disease Control and Prevention confirms we all have PFAS in our bloodstream.

-These harsh chemicals pollute water, and air, and are carcinogenic for humans, according to The World Health Organization’s International Agency for Research on Cancer.
+These harsh chemicals pollute water, and air, and are carcinogenic for humans, according to The World Health Organizationโ€™s International Agency for Research on Cancer.
 Fluorocarbons can lead to infertility, reports researchers from the University of Oxford.
-PFCs harm the environment and wildlife, such as dolphins and porpoises, according to the National Institute of Advanced Industrial Science and Technology (AIST).
+PFAS harm the environment and wildlife, such as dolphins and porpoises, according to the National Institute of Advanced Industrial Science and Technology (AIST).

 Alternatives to PFCs

-Helly Hansen features an eco-innovation in the Helly Hansen Women’s Elevation Infinity 3.0 Ski Jacket with the Lifa Infinity Pro, a waterproof-breathable and wind-resistant textile that nixes the need for a toxic chemical DWR treatment.
-The brand’s proprietary hydrophobic Lifa fiber, which it’s been using for 50 years, is paired with a polypropylene membrane that has microscopic holes, allowing vapor out yet prevents water from seeping in.
+Helly Hansen created the Lifa Infinity Pro, a waterproof-breathable and wind-resistant textile that nixes the need for a toxic chemical DWR treatment.
+The brand’s proprietary hydrophobic Lifa fiber, which itโ€™s been using for 50 years, is paired with a polypropylene membrane that has microscopic holes, allowing vapor out yet prevents water from seeping in.
 The waterproof qualities are permanent.

 Recycled Materials

-Norrøna, a Norwegian company that makes the Women’s Lofoten GORE-TEX Pro Jacket, implements more than 50% recycled synthetic fibers into the jacket.
+Norrรธna, a Norwegian company that makes the Women’s Lofoten GORE-TEX Pro Jacket, implements more than 50% recycled synthetic fibers into the jacket.

-Likewise impressive, the Helly Hansen Women’s PowChaser 2.0 Jacket boasts Ocean Bound recycled polyester sourced from post-consumer plastic bottles, which are collected within a 31-mile radius of coastlines and central waterways that face a high risk of plastic pollution.
-For the certification process, the brand partners with OceanCycle as a credible global third-party.
+Likewise impressive, the Helly Hansen Womenโ€™s PowChaser 2.0 Jacket boasts Ocean Bound recycled polyester sourced from post-consumer plastic bottles, which are collected within a 31-mile radius of coastlines and central waterways that face a high risk of plastic pollution.
+For the certification process, the brand partners with OceanCycle as a credible global third party.

 Another arm of the brand’s Ocean Bound program creates a polyamide using a minimum of 50% repurposed, abandoned fishing equipment: Nearly 10% of marine waste comes from the fishing industry’s ghost gear, reports Helly Hansen.
 Currently, the polyamide is sourced from buoys, turned into recycled nylon yarns, and utilized in Helly Hansen’s sailing apparel.
 In the future, snowsports products might incorporate the polyamide, too.